Carmelo Anthony Working to Win ‘Power’ Star Wife La La Anthony Bacl

 All summer long, the 33-year-old Anthony has been the subject of intense trade rumors, with the Houston Rockets and Cleveland Cavaliers often mentioned among most probable destinations.

-Through it all, Anthony appears to have the unwavering support of his NBA collogues.
+Through it all, Anthony appears to have the unwavering support of his NBA colleagues.

 The New York Daily News reports he was recently voted Knicks’ “Best Teammate” from among teammates in a poll taken by the National Basketball Players Association.

-Anthony remains immensely popular in the Knicks’ locker room despite now departed Knicks president Phil Jackson openly criticizing him as a ball hog last season.
+Anthony remains immensely popular in the Knicks’ locker room despite the now-departed Knicks president, Phil Jackson, openly criticizing him as a ball hog last season.

 Anthony is also credited by some with being a “respected voice” with Knicks’ young star Kristaps Porzingis.